 Are you caring for an older person with hypertension, also known as high blood pressure?
 Or does your parent take medication to lower blood pressure?

-If so, you are probably wondering just what is the right blood pressure (BP) for your older relative, especially given the recent publication of the Systolic Blood Pressure Intervention Trial (abbreviated as “SPRINT”) research results.
+If so, you are probably wondering just what is the right blood pressure (BP) for your older relative, especially given the 2015 publication of the Systolic Blood Pressure Intervention Trial (abbreviated as “SPRINT”) research results.

-This study first made headlines in September 2015, in part because the findings seemed to contradict the expert hypertension guidelines released in December 2013, which for the first time had proposed a higher goal BP ( a systolic BP of less than 150mm mercury) for most adults aged 60 or older.
+The SPRINT study first made headlines in September 2015, in part because the findings seemed to contradict the expert hypertension guidelines released in December 2013, which for the first time had proposed a higher goal BP ( a systolic BP of less than 150mm mercury) for most adults aged 60 or older.

 In particular, SPRINT randomly assigned participants — all of whom were aged 50 or older, and were at high risk for cardiovascular events — to have their systolic blood pressure (that’s the top number) treated to a goal of either 140, or 120.
 Because the study found that people randomized to a goal of 120 were experiencing better health outcomes, the study was ended early.